neon experiences (2026): After the big relaunch – is neon still worth it?

 • Open an account directly in the app – without any paperwork or branch visits

-What we find particularly innovative about neon duo is that you can manage both the individual and the joint account in the same app and can access the finances of both worlds at any time with a single swipe. in view.
-However, there is one downside: neon does not offer this cool feature for free, but charges an additional CHF 3 monthly fee per person.
-You can find out more about neono here.
+What we find particularly innovative about neon duo is that you can manage both the individual and the joint account in the same app and keep an eye on the finances of both worlds at all times with a single swipe.
+However, there is one downside: neon doesn’t offer this cool feature for free, but charges an additional CHF 3 monthly fee per person.

 Our neon experience with payment transactions